syncfusion-content/blazor-docs/blazor/gantt-chart/tooltip.md

 ### Timeline cell tooltip

-A timeline cell tooltip can be customized using the [GanttTooltipSettings.TimelineCellTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTooltipSettings-1.html#Syncfusion_Blazor_Gantt_GanttTooltipSettings_1_TimelineCellTemplate) property.
+Customizing the timeline cell tooltip in a Gantt Chart using [GanttTooltipSettings.TimelineCellTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTooltipSettings-1.html#Syncfusion_Blazor_Gantt_GanttTooltipSettings_1_TimelineCellTemplate) allows you to display additional information and elements in a more visually appealing and informative way.
+By combining data bindings and CSS styles, you can create custom templates that suit your specific needs and use cases.
 The following code example shows how to customize the timeline cell tooltip in Gantt Chart.

 ```cshtml
 @using Syncfusion.Blazor.Gantt